diffplug/gradle-and-eclipse-rcp/CONTRIBUTING.md

-# Contributing to this talk
+# Contributing to this demo

 Pull requests are welcome, preferably against `master`.

 ## Build instructions

-It's a bog-standard gradle build.

-`gradlew eclipse`
-* creates an Eclipse project file for you.

-`gradlew build`
-* builds the jar
-* runs FindBugs
-* checks the formatting
-* runs the tests
+- `gradlew ide` opens an IDE for manipulating this project.
+- `gradlew assemble.all` creates native launchers for win/mac/linux in the `deploy/build` folder.

 If you're getting style warnings, `gradlew spotlessApply` will apply anything necessary to fix formatting.
 For more info on the formatter, check out [spotless](https://github.com/diffplug/spotless).